mcdonaldcm7/alx-low_level_programming/0x02-functions_nested_loops/README.md

   9-times_table.c: This program prints the 9 times table, starting with 0.

   11-print_to_98.c: This program prints all natural numbers from the input to 98.

+  100-print_times_table: This program prints n times table, starting with 0, where n is any integer ranging from 0 to 15.